How to make video and audio accessible

 • sounds indicating something happening off-screen

-• include all speech
+• include all important speech

-• include all important sounds [in brackets]
+• include important non-speech sounds in [square brackets]

 • have accurate spelling and punctuation